-You probably don’t need to get a Band 9 for IELTS Writing, but this lesson will help you see some key features and small changes that you can make to get you closer to your band score goal.
+You probably don’t need to get a Band 9 for IELTS Writing, so I don’t think you should get too stressed about it, but this lesson will help you see some key features and small changes that you can make to get you closer to your band score goal.

 There are plenty of different ways of writing a high-scoring essay (this is just one example, but there is not just one ‘right answer’).